Elaeocarpus reticulatus

 Landscape Uses

-Great for hedging as it responds well to pruning and will become dense quickly.
-Its flowers and fruit also make for a great feature tree.
-Works well with other natives such as Banksia and Agonis and under plantings of Lomandra and Dianella.
+Great for hedging, as it responds well to pruning and quickly develops dense growth.
+Its flowers and fruit also make it an excellent feature tree.
+Pairs well with other natives such as Banksia and Agonis, and suits underplantings of Lomandra and Dianella.

 Dimensions